Danfoa/daniel_felipe_ordonez.com/content/authors/dordonez/_index.md

   url: https://www.iri.upc.edu/

 # Short bio (displayed in user profile at end of posts)
+# My research interests are machine learning and optimal control specially applied to legged locomotion, dexterous manipulation, reinforcement learning, and most applications aimed to close the performance gap between nature and robotics systems.
-bio: My research interests include optimal control, reinforcement learning, legged locomotion, bio-inspired robots and machine learning.
+bio: My research interests are machine learning and optimal control specially applied to legged locomotion, dexterous manipulation, reinforcement learning, and most applications aimed to close the performance gap between nature and robotics systems.
 # Interests to show in About widget
 interests:
-- Mobile and legged robotics
+- Legged Locomotion
-- Optimal control
+- Optimal Control
 - Reinforcement Learning
+- Model Predictive Control
 - Dexterous manipulation

 # Education to show in About widget